RomicaSimon/Test-Cases/README.md

 ----------

 **Description:**
-Validate that user is able to select the "French" language
+Validate that user is able to select the "French" language.

 **Steps to reproduce:**
 1. User goes to www.bigfish.ro and opens the app in the main page